-- AS many new toys and colouring books as you can find help.
-Stop your child from putting anything inside the cast.
+- We found that buying as many new toys and colouring books as you can find helped.
+However, do be mindful and watch your child carefully.
+Do stop your child from putting anything inside the cast.

 - Distraction helps during x-rays, and you may need to hold your child.
 Have a favourite toy.
 The same technique when the pot is taken off.
 Your child can’t be hurt when the pot is removed, but it really is a horrid noise.( And that is coming from someone who has used a dental drill for over 25 years!)

 - Do not beat yourself up over the break.
 Andrew was devastated because he had been carrying her before she wriggled out of his arms.
 But it could have happened anytime.
 Accidents happen.
+Children are boisterous, and broken limbs do happen.
 You are still a great parent!

 I hope that this post has helped you to know what to do when a toddler has a broken leg.
 I would love to hear your stories.
 Do post them in the comments, or contact me on social media.